SaintGemini/anime-recommendation-engine/README.md

 - filter.py (Python file that holds basic ranked based filtering functions.)

-## Analysis
-The dataset taken from Kaggle made knowledge and content based recommendations straightforward.
-Using the matrix that calculates the similarity between any two shows (similar-shows.csv), content based recommendations are of high quality.
-The first two types of filtering were easy considering I just finished the Recommendations with IBM project for this course.
-The real difficulty of this project began with collaborative based filtering.
-In the jupyter notebook, the matrices I tried to create (similar-shows and the user-item-matrix) were causing memory errors because they were so big.
-This was the first time I was dealing with data over 1GB.
-I decided not to use SVD or Funk SVD because of these Memory Errors that kept coming up.
-I implemented a version of User-User Based Collaborative Filtering like in Part 3 of the Recommendations with IBM project.
-This type of collaborative filtering was easy on my computer and gave good results.
-I was only limited by the capability of my compter so I hope to implement a version of SVD in the future.

-## Conclusion
-Overall the recommendations given by the web app were good.
-As an anime fan I can say that the recommendations were what I was looking for.
-It would have been easier to evaluate the recommendations if I used a model, but my computer is not strong enough.
-The recommendations given were not like Crunchroll.
-The recommendations are based on what was higher rated and ranked and what was better recieved by the fans.

 ## Possible errors when running Jupyter notebook
 If running through the Jupyter notebook, please note that when trying to create the dot_prod_shows or the user_item_matrix pandas dataframes you might get the following error <br><br>